-Once the Maropost Mobile SDK is implemented in your mobile app, you can use Maropost Marketing Cloud to create and send push notifications and in-app messages to your mobile app users.
+Once the Maropost Mobile SDK is implemented in your mobile app, you can use Maropost for Marketing to create and send push notifications and in-app messages to your mobile app users.

 You can send scheduled broadcast messages, or you can send messages to individual users based on in-app triggers that your mobile app developer will have defined.